-After the period of growth experienced by feudal Western Europe (between the 11th and the early 13th centuries), the European continent experienced a period of general crisis.
+After the period of growth experienced by feudal Western Europe (between the 11th and the early 13th centuries), the European continent experienced a period of general crisis in the Late Middle Ages.
 It began by the mid-13th century and continued until the end of the 14th century.

 The late-medieval slowdown was a warning of the epochal change that was to come.
 It would cause devastating economic and social effects.
 The first symptoms of this crisis, after a period of strong growth, were: